geosolutions-it/MapStore2/docs/developer-guide/integrations/users/keycloak.md

 !!! note
     <sup>1</sup> In order to query the keycloak REST API, you need to have in your realm at least one user with
-    `view-users` role permission.
+    `realm-admin` role permission.
 Usually the administrator of the realm has these permission.
-To associate these permissions to a new user dedicated to this purpose you have to open "Role Mappings" tab of keycloak and in "Client Roles" select `realm-management` (or in master realm select `master-realm`), add to selected at least `view-users`.
+To associate these permissions to a new user dedicated to this purpose, you have to open "Role Mappings" tab of keycloak and in "Client Roles" select `realm-management` (or in master realm select `master-realm`) and add to selected `realm-admin`.
     <img src="../img/kc-role-view-user.jpg" class="ms-docimage" style="max-width: 500px" />

 #### 3. Activate the functionality via system property